 — Millarworld (@mrmarkmillar) June 2, 2021

-What we expected from Jupiter’s Legacy season 2
+What we expected from Jupiter’s Legacy Season 2

-Although the series roughly follows the comics, using them as an exact guide isn’t particularly useful given the show deviates wildly in many of the modern storylines.
+Although the series roughly follows the comics, using them as an exact guide isn’t particularly useful, given the show deviates wildly in many of the modern storylines.

-Brandon, for instance in the comics leads a similar life to Chloe (ie celebrity endorsements and living the high life) but doesn’t in the show.
+Brandon, for instance, in the comics, leads a similar life to Chloe (ie, celebrity endorsements and living the high life) but doesn’t in the show.
 The comics also switch between 2013 and 2020 whereas the show only sticks to two timelines.

-So while we could speculate about some of the beats that could transition to the show from the comics it’d be far better to speculate where the show heads next based on the events of the final episode.
+So, while we could speculate about some of the beats that could transition to the show from the comics, it’d be far better to speculate where the show heads next based on the events of the final episode.

 In which case, we’ve just learned that Brainwave is behind much of the modern-day troubles the heroes face with him trying to take over The Union and was behind the cloning of Blackstar.
-He clearly has high ambitions given he eventually kills his own daughter to progress his agenda.
+He clearly has high ambitions, given he eventually kills his own daughter to progress his agenda.

 Season 1 didn’t do enough, in our view anyway, to really tell us what happened to Blue Bolt and Skyfox so hopefully, their breakaway from The Union is a little more fleshed out in season 2.

 With much of season 1 focusing on the origin of the original founding members of The Union with the kids mostly taking a back seat, we’re expecting the emphasis to shift storywise onto the kids in season 2.
-Hutch and Chloe are on a mission to find Hutch’s father Bluefox.
-Brandon (Paragon) has seemingly patched his relationship with his father after taking issues with the code but clearly has a strong relationship with Brainwave.
+Hutch and Chloe are on a mission to find Hutch’s father, Bluefox.
+Brandon (Paragon) has seemingly patched his relationship with his father after having issues with the code but clearly has a strong relationship with Brainwave.

-Where each of the three kids will ultimately fall (good or bad) is still up in the air and the comics tell us that we should expect the unexpected on this front.
+Where each of the three kids will ultimately fall (good or bad) is still up in the air, and the comics tell us that we should expect the unexpected on this front.